surveyjs/survey-library/docs/design-survey-conditional-logic.md

 ### `skip`

-Jumps to the target question's page and activates the question when `expression` evaluates to true.
+Switches the survey to a target question's page and focuses the question.
 The `gotoName` property specifies the target question.

 In the following code, a trigger navigates to the `"additionalInfoPage"` page and activates the `"additionalInfo"` question if the `"sameAsBilling"` question is `true`: